Shamskol/node-db-challenge/README.md

   - [x ] when adding a `task` the client must provide a description, the notes are optional.
   - [ x] when adding a `task` the client must provide the `id` of an existing project.
   - [x ] for `projects` and `tasks` if no value is provided for the `completed` property, the API should provide a default value of `false`.
-- [ ] Build an API with endpoints for:
+- [x ] Build an API with endpoints for:
   - [x ] adding resources.
   - [x ] retrieving a list of resources.
   - [x ] adding projects.